-Keep in mind that there isn’t really a rainy season, either.
+DOMINICAN REPUBLIC RAINY SEASONKeep in mind that there isn't really a distinct rainy season in the Dominican Republic, either.
 It can rain at any time, but generally not for long periods of time.
-So there aren’t weather-related reasons that low season is so, well, low.
+So there aren't weather-related reasons that low season is so, well, low.

 But as I mentioned earlier, the surf season Dominican Republic offers during the summer is much better for beginners.
 For experts, it simply won't be as challenging.
 Here are a few things to think about when considering coming during low season.

 - It will be less crowded and more low-key.